“Whatever you vividly imagine,

 published a newspaper;

-hopped a freight train from Indigo, Calif. to Phoenix;
+hopped a freight train from Calif. to Arizona;

-jumped off a 40-foot cliff into a Colorado river;
+jumped off a 40-foot cliff into a raging Colorado river;

-became licensed in insurance, securities, real estate and mortgage brokerage;
+became licensed in insurance, securities, real estate and mortgage brokerage (and closed deals);

 played a draw chess game with a chess master;

-owned a sports car, motorcycle, sailboat, sports fisherman, a house, and a motor home;
+owned at one time or another: sports car, motorcycle, sailboat, sports fisherman, a house, and a motor home;

 lost 30 pounds;